Study Shows Key to Improved Healing for Wounds

 The findings have further benefits to the body beyond the mouth.

-“Diabetes affects the ability of wounds to heal, which leaves patients at risk for complications such as infection,” said Dr. Joel Singer, a New York stem cell physician.
+“Diabetes affects the ability of wounds to heal, which leaves patients at risk for complications such as infection,” said Dr. Joel Singer, a New York physician who practices regenerative medicine.

 During the Penn study, the researchers connected their study to the treatment of wounds that were slow to heal because of diabetes.
 They found that the extracellular vesicles taken from the GMSCs of healthy mice improved healing times in mice with diabetes.